GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

   Dashboard.
   - Under Staging, click on either the `oidc-sinatra` or the `saml-sinatra` links to go to a sample app.
-  - Note the git sha of the idp in `staging`.
+  - Note the git sha of the IdP in `staging`.
 - From the sample app, under `Options > Level of Service`, select `Biometric Comparison`, then click `Sign in`.
 - From the Login.gov sign in page, choose `Create an account`, enter your email with a modifier